-Studying for a master’s in human-centered design at Florida Tech is a multidisciplinary experience that includes other scientific disciplines, from human–computer interaction and artificial intelligence to architecture, ethnographical design and crisis management.
-In addition to specializing in HCD, the School of Human-Centered Design, Innovation and Art also offers courses on creativity and design thinking, function analysis, industrial design and user experience.
+Studying for a master’s in human-centered design at Florida Tech is a multidisciplinary experience that includes other scientific disciplines, from human–computer interaction and artificial intelligence to architecture, ethnographical design, and crisis management.
+In addition to specializing in HCD, the School of Human-Centered Design, Innovation, and Art also offers courses on creativity and design thinking, function analysis, industrial design, and user experience.

 Florida Tech’s research university status ensures that students have the tools and facilities they need to conduct research in their preferred area.
-Florida Tech’s advanced research centers and laboratories are home to essential engineering equipment and software including the Cockpit Research Lab and Advanced Interaction Media Lab used in advanced situational awareness in life-critical systems.
+Florida Tech’s advanced research centers and laboratories are home to essential engineering equipment and software including the Cockpit Research Lab and the Advanced Interaction Media Lab used in advanced situational awareness in life-critical systems.

-What better place to get a human-centered design degree than at Florida Tech – where students in the School of Human-Centered Design work with some of the most well respected names in science and technology such as NASA, Boeing, SESAR (Europe), and Areva.
-Graduates are immediately ready to step into design and leadership roles at high-tech firms, advance in their current position, or start their own business creating new technologies.
+HCD students work with some of the most well-respected names in science and technology, such as NASA, Boeing, SESAR (Europe), and Areva.
+Graduates are immediately ready to step into design and leadership roles at high-tech firms, advance in their current position, or start their own business, creating new technologies.

 Graduate students in human-centered design research and apply many concepts to their projects, testing best practices and theories with real-world application.
-This can include a cross-disciplinary approach to design thinking such as:
+This can include a cross-disciplinary approach to design thinking, such as: